Skip to content

 When you need Continue with

-Links based on connections Create links
+Links based on connections Make a useful relationship durable

-Paragraph-level connections in the editor Inline connections
+Paragraph-level connections in the editor (Pro) Inline connections

-Bases functions Connections in Bases
+Bases functions (Pro) Connections in Bases

-Visual vault exploration Smart Graph
+Visual vault exploration Getting started with Smart Graph